Iowa State Fair: The Butter Cow

 John K. Daniels' butter cow at the 1911 Iowa State Fair.

 The Butter Cow, an Iowa State Fair staple since 1911 when J.K.
 Daniels sculpted the first one, is located in the Agricultural Building.
-After sculpting her first butter cow in 1960, Norma "Duffy" Lyon sculpted all six breeds of dairy cows over the next 45 years, as well as Garth Brooks, a butter version of Grant Wood's American Gothic, the Peanuts characters, Iowa native John Wayne, Elvis Presley, a Harley-Davidson motorcycle, various animals and a butter rendition of Leonardo da Vinci's The Last Supper.
+After sculpting her first butter cow in 1960, Norma "Duffy" Lyon sculpted all six breeds of dairy cows over the next 45 years, as well as Garth Brooks, a butter version of Grant Wood's American Gothic, the Peanuts characters, Iowa native John Wayne and Elvis Presley, a Harley-Davidson motorcycle, various animals, and a butter rendition of Leonardo da Vinci's The Last Supper.
 Lyon was succeeded in 2006 by her longtime apprentice, Sarah Pratt.
 Pratt's 2023 butter sculpture featured iconic Iowa athletes Jack Trice, Kurt Warner, and Caitlin Clark.

+Food competitions

+Food competitions are also seen at the Fair.
+They are all gathered in the Elwell Family Food Center where cooks and bakers gather to create their creations.
+There is an annual Ugly Cakes contest where people make cakes shaped like spilled trash cans, human hearts, and couches topped with fingernail clippings.

 Food

-The Iowa State Fair has a variety of food, including healthy and gluten-free offerings, from more than 200 food stands.
+The Iowa State Fair has a variety of food, including gluten-free offerings, from more than 200 food stands.
 The fair is known for its food on a stick, which numbered over 70 offerings in 2015.
-Some of the most distinctive are deep fried, including Snickers, Oreos, cheesecake, pickle dawg (pastrami or ham with cream cheese and pickle), and butter, a popular addition when it was introduced in 2011.
-As the State Fair is known for its many different and wild dishes, a new addition as of 2020 is the popular apple egg rolls voted #1 fair food.
-The 2023 People's Choice Best New Food was Deep-Fried Bacon Brisket Mac-n-Cheese Grilled Cheese from What’s Your Cheez.

-Other meat-on-a stick products include pork chop, the most endemic food at the fair, given the state's status as the country's top hog producer, and a bacon-wrapped hot dog dipped in a cornmeal batter.
-The footlong corndog is a classic Iowa State Fair food item.

-2025 will see boba drinks make their debut at the fair, as it was successful at other state & county fairs nationwide, and shows worldwide.
+Some of the most distinctive are deep fried, including Snickers, Oreos, cheesecake, pickle dawg (pastrami or ham with cream cheese and pickle), and butter.
+The 2023 People's Choice Best New Food was Deep-Fried Bacon Brisket Mac-n-Cheese Grilled Cheese from What's Your Cheez.
+Other meat-on-a stick products include pork chop, bacon-wrapped hot dog dipped in a cornmeal batter, and the footlong corndog.
+2025 saw boba drinks make their debut at the fair.

-Food Competitions

-Food has also been part of the friendly competition at the Iowa State Fair.
-Gathered in the Elwell Family Food Center are the best cooks and bakers Iowa has to offer.
-From pies to cinnamon rolls, the fair sees many delicious creations every year.

 Entertainment

+Horses on a race track on August 29, 1917, at the grandstands.

 Grandstand

-The Iowa State Fair Grandstand was built in 1909 and was renovated to add more and improved seating in 1927, 1997 and then again in 2018.
+The Iowa State Fair Grandstand was built in 1909.
+It was made out of wood and seated 10,000.
+It was renovated in 1927 which was constructed out of steel and brick.
+It add 5,000 more seats and 600 ft.
+In 1997 and 2018 it was also renovated.
+At the time, it was the largest building in Iowa.
 It is located on Grand Ave, just off of the main gate.
-Grateful Dead played the Grandstand on 6/16/74, with part of the show being released as Road Trips Volume 2 Number 3.
+The largest Grandstand audience, for a single performance, was The Beach Boys in 1975 with 25,402 concertgoers.
+In 2025, the Grandstand recorded 131,755 concertgoers, surpassing the previous record set in 2019 with 128,504 concertgoers.